samuelebischof-ch/lora-net-manager/README.md

 # LoRa-net-manager

-## LoRaWAN manager on top of Gotthardps LoRaWAN server (Version 0.0.0)
+## LoRaWAN manager on top of Gotthardps LoRaWAN server

 This project helps to manage a LoRaWAN network.
 In the dashboard page it is possible to monitor sensor data.\
 It runs on top of the amazing work of [Petr Gotthard](https://github.com/gotthardp/lorawan-server).